-This trip is available from April until October.
-The flexibility of self guided holidays means that there are no fixed dates and you can start your trip on any date in the season – so please indicate desired beginning date when booking.
+This trip is available from April until October in both directions.
+The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date in the season – so please indicate desired beginning date when booking.
 The climate in the region is continental, cold and temperate.
-Depending on location and altitude, temperatures vary, but, in the June-September period, the daily averages are 15 – 25°C. Spring and autumn are cooler with occasional rain.
+Depending on location and altitude, temperatures vary, but in the June-September period, the daily averages are 15 – 25°C. Spring and autumn are cooler with occasional rain.
 Expect the weather to change rapidly during the day.

 Click to view travel options

 In case you arrive at Prague airport, the best option to get to the city centre is by using regular public transport, which is very cost-effective.
 The bus station is right in front of Terminal 2 (Exit D).
 A ticket valid for 90 minutes costs €1.25 (32 CZK), and you can use it for the bus, tram or subway.